 Connecting with our deeper desires - what we want to want, who we want to become - is an act of reclaiming identitarian space.
 Our peer-mentorship model lets us meet students where they are.

 Rather than divide respectable identity politics from dangerous identity politics, we recognize that all civic life is rooted in identity.
 The vital questions are not whether identities influence actions, but which identities are affirmed as valid sources of civic desire and how each of our identities shape our actions.
 We give emerging leaders at the beginning of their careers the tools needed to relfect on who they want to become and what actions they can take to practice becoming that kind of person.
 We give students the freedom and motivation to shape their own processes of identitarian transformation.

 As you can tell, we are passionate about helping emerging leaders become the best versions of themselves.
 For more on how our theory of change is rooted in the search for common ground, you can read our CEO’s dissertation on the language used by Ella Baker, Cesar Chavez, Dolores Huerta, Martin Luther King Jr., and Diane Nash to activate people’s identities into action.

 “Freedom and love go together.
 Love is not a reaction.
 If I love you because you love me, that is mere trade, a thing to be bought in the market; it is not love.
 To love is not to ask anything in return, not even to feel you are giving something - and it is only such love that can know freedom.” - Jiddu Krishnamurti

-Though we work hard, we are also playing at the intersection of love, justice, and power.
-Since culture is self-replicating, we wanted to establish a healthy culture from the very beginning.
-We co-created a set of values and norms to tie the weaving threads of our work together.
+Culture is self-replicating, so we wanted to establish a healthy culture from the very beginning.
+We co-created a set of values and norms to tie the threads of our work together.
 These values and norms were drafted by all 90 Co-Founders, and they show how we want to move.